hilton/hilton.github.com/blog/_posts/2021-05-25-living-documentation-principles.md

 ## Documentation costs money

-Of the four principles, I worry most living documentation requiring merely _low effort_, since documentation always costs money, as does a good developer experience, in general.
+Of the four principles, _low effort_ most risks causing a misunderstanding, since documentation always costs money, as does a good developer experience.
 The following note (p63) doesn’t help:

 > If the tool you need in your context is missing, you should create it on top of or as a derivation of existing tools.